 allergic rhinitis: A bodily response triggered by an allergic reaction.
 The symptoms may include a runny or blocked nose and/or sneezing and watery eyes.
 Also known as ‘hay fever’.

-allied health professional: A health professional who is not a doctor, nurse or dentist.
-Allied health professionals include (but are not limited to) chiropractors, occupational therapists, optometrists, osteopaths, pharmacists, physiotherapists, podiatrists, psychologists and speech pathologists.
+allied health professional: A health professional who is not a doctor, nurse, or dentist.
+Allied health professionals include (but are not limited to) Aboriginal and Torres Strait Islander health practitioners, chiropractors, occupational therapists, optometrists, osteopaths, pharmacists, physiotherapists, podiatrists, psychologists, sonographers, and speech pathologists.

 ambulatory care: A specialised mental health service that provides services to people who are not currently admitted to a mental health admitted or residential service.
 Services are delivered by health professionals with specialist mental health qualifications or training.
 Ambulatory mental health services include: